onflow/freshmint/docs/nodejs.md

 The `EditionNFTContract` allows you to mint edition-based NFTs.

-In this model, a contract can define multiple editions.
+In this model, a contract can define multiple NFT editions.
-All NFTs in an editions share the same metadata;
+All NFTs in an edition share the same metadata;
 only their serial numbers are different.

 ```js